cardosoribeiro/landing/README.md

 The project can grow in various directions.
 It may become an online e-learning plataform or be adopted by schools since some adaptations are perfomed.

 It is a open source project.
-Open a issue or leave a pull request, all contributions are wellcome.
+Open an issue or leave a pull request, all contributions are wellcome.
 Contact me in portuguese, spanish or english through the e-mail: cardosoribeiro.mail@gmail.com